pixie-io/blog.px.dev/content/blog/nodepool-upgrades/index.md

 - Use a new beta API
 - Install an application that requires a more recent Kubernetes version
-- Follow the best practice of keeping your software up-to-date
+- Follow the best practice of keeping your software up to date

 Whatever the reason, it’s worth reviewing your upgrade process to make sure you are minimizing downtime (and anxiety) during upgrades.